content-left-bg.png

 • Departmental proportion of frontline staff (%)

-• Electricity grid consumption (KWH hours per annum per student)
+• Electricity grid consumption (kWh hours per annum per student)

-• Green energy generation (KWH hours per annum per student)
+• Green energy generation (kWh hours per annum per student)

 We are governed and guided by